tungstennn/Docker-Multi-Stage-Build/README.md

 ## **Additional Notes**

 - **Optimizations**:
-  - Using multi-stage builds reduces image size by excluding development dependencies.
+  - Using multi-stage builds reduces image size by excluding development dependencies
-  - Running as a non-root user enhances security.
+  - Running as a non-root user enhances security

 - **Future Enhancements**:
-  - Add health checks to the `Dockerfile` to monitor container health.
+  - Add health checks to the `Dockerfile` to monitor container health
-  - Integrate with CI/CD pipelines for automated builds and deployments.
+  - Integrate with CI/CD pipelines for automated builds and deployments

 ---